BlueBrain/CoreNeuron/README.md

 ##### Formatting CMake and C++ Code

-In order to format code with `cmake-format` and `clang-format` tools, before creating PR, enable below CMake options:
+In order to format code with `cmake-format` and `clang-format` tools, before creating a PR, enable below CMake options:

 ```
 cmake .. -DCORENRN_CLANG_FORMAT=ON -DCORENRN_CMAKE_FORMAT=ON